scarletti-ben/shiphead/README.md

 ### Alternative Install

+- Ensure you have `python` installed, the recommended version is `Python 3.12.1`
+  - Once installed, you can check your python version via `python --version`
 - Install the repository via `git clone https://github.com/scarletti-ben/shiphead`
 - Change directory into the repository via `cd .\shiphead\`
 - Set up a virtual environment [**Optional**]